-What are my Top 15 Things to See & Do?
+What are my Top 15 Things to Do in Tallinn Old Town?

 The beauty of Tallinn Old Town is all around & it’s small enough that within a couple of days, you can get to know the labyrinthine streets pretty well.
 I am not keen to rush these things so spent a week here with a couple of days excursion to Helsinki.
 Here are my Top Picks:

 This was my first introduction to the Old Town as it was the entrance from my Airbnb.
 It was an impressive place to start as it’s one of the best-preserved of all the gates, especially considering it dates from before 1400.
 The outside bears a carving of the Tallinn coat of arms, the inside has a crucifix.

 This is the landmark which can be seen throughout the town.
 Despite that, it’s still hard to believe that for a time in the 16th Century, this was one of the tallest buildings in the world.
 Apparently, you can get a great view if you can bear the claustrophobia-inducing staircase up to the top of the tower.
 I didn’t partake but it’s well worth stopping by just to view night or day!